ucr-riple/NullAwayAnnotator/README.md

 18. `eic`, `enable-impact-cache`: Enables fixes impacts caching for next cycles.

-#### Use context file
+#### Use config file

 In this approach we will initialize all flag values in one single file, and pass the path to the `Annotator`.
-See the format of the context file below with sample values:
+See the format of the config file below with sample values:
 ```json
 {
   "BUILD_COMMAND": "cd /path/to/target && command to run javac with analysis (e.g. ./gradlew :p:compileJava)",